boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/index.md

 # Data Transformation in connected Data Source

-This section explains how to join the tables, formatting columns, replace value, and configuring filters and expression columns when creating a data source in the Bold BI Enterprise.
+This section explains how to join tables, format columns, replace values, and configure filters and expression columns when creating a data source in Bold BI Enterprise.

-You can explore about transforming data in detail here,
+You can explore more about data modeling in detail here.

 [Joining Tables](/working-with-data-sources/data-modeling/joining-table/)